JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_04.md

 [**Neutrinos (author unknown)**](http://aue.urantia-association.org/wp-content/uploads/sites/6/2018/03/Neutrinos.pdf)

 Although the science that appears in _The Urantia Book_ is very restricted to knowledge from the 1930s, it does contain knowledge unknown to scientists at the time, but discovered decades later.
-An example of this is the existence of neutrinos referred to in this fragment: “Electro-gravitational changes give rise to immense amounts of small particles devoid of electrical potential and that rapidly escape from the solar interior” [UB 41:8.3](/en/The_Urantia_Book/41#p8_3) .
+An example of this is the existence of neutrinos referred to in this fragment: “Electro-gravitational changes give rise to immense amounts of small particles devoid of electrical potential and that rapidly escape from the solar interior” <a id="a101_433"></a>[UB 41:8.3](/en/The_Urantia_Book/41#p8_3) .
 Not only that: in the book the developers tell us that these particles can cause “the collapse of a gigantic sun in a few days”, something that could only be observed until 1987.
 In this article, the author reviews how the science to confirm what the revelators tell us in _The Urantia Book_ about it.
 <br style="clear:both" />

 ---